 The Fool is probably the most misunderstood but certainly the most important card in the Tarot deck.
 In the Rider Waite Smith deck, Arthur E. Waite and Pamela Coleman Smith's Fool is illustrated in a way that leaves The Fool's next step open to interpretation.
 Most who see this card just take his name and, as the human mind is so good at, fill in what's not there.
 A cliff and unheeded disaster.
 But is it a cliff?
 Could it just be a ledge?
-Is the dog trying to warn him, or is it just happy and carefree like it's companion who is looking towards the heavens.
+Is the dog trying to warn him, or is it just happy and carefree like its companion who is looking towards the heavens.
 The dog too appears, on closer inspection, to be looking in the same direction.
-Neither traveller is concerned with the ground falling away in front of them.
+Neither traveler is concerned with the ground falling away in front of them.

 The Fool is unique among the Major Arcana for being the only card not to have a number.
 However some Tarot decks give this card a numerical value of 0 (zero).
 There is no numerology to constrain The Fool and he, and the Pages, are unique in being free from its cycle of numbers.
-The Fool represents an individual's journey through the trials of life, marked out by each of the 21 major Arcana cards, ending with the Ascension to Enlightenment in the final card, The World.
+The Fool represents an individual's journey through the trials of life, marked out by each of the 21 Major Arcana cards, ending with the Ascension to Enlightenment in the final card, The World.

 Sometimes we need to follow our hearts not our heads or the perceived wisdom of others and trust in our own intuition.